dondoerres/DS1_CD/README.md

 for the spacecraft and portions of the spacecraft electronics.
 I was responsible for the creation of the original CD.
 These files represent the contents of the original CD.
-Not include from the original cd are the CD autostart files and an installer for a 1998 vintage Acrobat Reader.
+Not included from the original cd are the CD autostart files and an installer for a 1998 vintage Acrobat Reader.

 I see no particular copyright notices on any of the material,